Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transportation in Dallas indicates that there are currently 20 active transport stops operating within the city.
+The analysis of public transport in Dallas indicates that there are currently 20 active transport stops operating within the city.
 These stops serve a mix of bus routes, with two individual routes providing a total of 738 weekly passenger trips.
-The accessibility of transport is rated as good, with residents typically located approximately 323 meters from the nearest transport stop.
+The accessibility of these transport services is rated as good, with residents typically located approximately 323 meters from their nearest stop.
+As a primarily residential area, most commuters travel outward.
+The car remains the dominant mode of transportation for residents at 84%, while only 9% use the train.
+On average, there are 1.3 vehicles per dwelling in Dallas.

 Frequently Asked Questions - Transport